ilteoood/native-federation-tests/README.md

-    moduleFederationConfig: any; // the configuration same configuration provided to the module federation plugin, it is MANDATORY distFolder?: string; // folder used to store the dist, default is './dist' testsFolder?: string; // folder where all the files will be stored, default is '@mf-tests' deleteTypesFolder?: boolean; // indicate if the tests folder will be deleted when the job completes, default is 'true' }
+    moduleFederationConfig: any; // the configuration same configuration provided to the module federation plugin, it is MANDATORY distFolder?: string; // folder used to store the dist, default is './dist' testsFolder?: string; // folder where all the files will be stored, default is '@mf-tests' deleteTestsFolder?: boolean; // indicate if the concatenated components folder will be deleted when the job completes, default is 'true'
+}
 ```